xrrocha/nobocoder/README.md

 >
 Note: instead of saying _`foreach term in terms { ... }`_ in Scala we say `terms foreach { ... }`.
-This is so because `foreach` is a _method_ defined on collections.
+This is so because `foreach` is actually a _method_ defined on collections.
 This method takes a block of code as argument.
 Thus, if we want to print all terms we say `terms.foreach(println)`.
 Expressive!

 In the above code snippet we filter out the terms occurring in the dictionary and then, for each unknown word, we collect its similar dictionary words.